eonist/PaginationService/README.md

 <img width="240" alt="img" src="pagination.gif?raw=true">

 ### What is it
-A framework for mocking pagination calls.
+- A framework for mocking paginated calls.

+### requirements:
+- Decodable struct
+- .json file
+- A subclass with Type and path to json file

 ### How do I get it
 - Carthage `github "eonist/PaginationService"`